mrrusof/mrrusof.github.io/_posts/2016-09-09-planning-poker-is-not-a-game.markdown

   upon the subject.
 - The number of incorrect estimates may vary from 0 to 12 for each run of the experiment.
 - How often subjects erred in critical trials?
+Table 3 shows frequency distribution of errors on critical trials.
+  - Errorless performances
+    - Control group had 95% of errorless performances.
+    - Experimental groups had 25% of errorless performances.
-  -
+  - Errors in critical trials
+    - Control group had less than 1% of errors in critical trials.
+    - Experimental groups had 37% of errors in critical trials.
+  - The differences between the control and experimental groups are highly significant.

 Conclusion:
 1. Each unanimous wrong majority produced a marked and significant distortion in the reported estimates.
-2. The preponderance of estimates was independent of the majority.
+2. In critical trials, the majority of estimates was correct.
+3. Under no peer pressure, estimates are more accurate and vary less.
+4. Some subjects may resist very well peer pressure, while others may follow the majority all the time.
+   - 24% of subjects gave errorless estimates
+   - 28% of subjects gave majority-determined estimates, from 8 to 12
+     times.
+   - The rest of the subjects (48%) had errors from 1 to 7 times.
 -->

 <!--